jonathan-lewerissa/notification-service/README.md

 # Notification Service

-This is a **Notification microservice** for a foor ordering system built as a final project for Framework-based Programming Course (IF184605).
+This is a **Notification microservice** for a food ordering system built as a final project for Framework-based Programming Course (IF184605).

 This project is built using Spring Framework as its main framework.